DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 In gratitude for the players’ efforts, Lady Wachter grants them a *lantern of revealing*, as well as a standing invitation to seek her aid or counsel whenever they find themselves in Vallaki, so long as their efforts do not risk harm to the town or its people.

-The following morning, Victor also sends the players the following message with the *sending* spell: “Come to my home.
-I have a gift for you.”
-Upon their arrival, he presents them with the *spirit mirror* from his workroom, as well as the *Tome of Strahd* if he previously promised it to them.

 ***Milestone.*** Restoring Stella’s soul to her body completes a story milestone.
 If the players successfully rescue her from the Ethereal Plane, award each player 1,750 XP.

 > [!item]+ **Spirit Mirror**